 The primary meeting room is called The Bonvalot Room.
 This room is dedicated to Second Lieutenant Edward Bonvalot who was fatally wounded in the First World War in 1915.
 After the war his mother, Mrs Elizabeth Bonvalot, purchased the land adjacent to the Memorial Hall to create a garden, now the Memorial Gardens, in memory of her son.

 The secondary meeting room is called The Centenary Room to commemorate the 100th year anniversary since the end of the Great War; the new extension was opened on the weekend of this anniversary in November 2018.
 This room is dedicated to the 44 soldiers and seamen from Downton Parish who fought and died in the war and to all who returned.

 The Memorial Centre is owned by Downton Parish Council and leased to The Downton Memorial Centre CIO (Charitable Incorporated Organisation).
 The latter is a registered Charity, run by a committee of Trustees.
-Uses of the Memorial Centre, which are many and varied, include the Country Market, art groups, children’s activities, keep fit classes, business meetings, ad hoc parties and wedding receptions.
+Uses of the Memorial Centre, which are many and varied, include the Country Market, art groups, children’s activities, keep fit classes, business meetings, cinema, stage productions, parties and wedding receptions.

 Registered Charity No: 1183511